emacsmirror/inhibit-mouse/README.md

 The `inhibit-mouse` package allows deactivating mouse input during editing in Emacs.

-The concept of using `input-decode-map` was introduced by Stefan Monnier in the emacs-devel mailing list ([here](https://lists.gnu.org/archive/html/emacs-devel/2024-11/msg00027.html)), who proposed his solution for disabling mouse input in an emacs-devel discussion.
-This discussion was initiated by Daniel Radetsky, who suggested a C patch to address the issue of mouse functionality in Emacs.
+The `inhibit-mouse` package is a simpler and more efficient alternative to the `disable-mouse` package, as it modifies `input-decode-map` to disable mouse events.
+The `inhibit-mouse` package also allows restoring mouse input when `inhibit-mouse-mode` is disabled.
+The concept of using `input-decode-map` was introduced by Stefan Monnier in the an emacs-devel mailing list [thread](https://lists.gnu.org/archive/html/emacs-devel/2024-11/msg00013.html) that was initiated by Daniel Radetsky.

 ## Installation